 Chatbots follow pre-programmed rules or scripts to handle simple, repetitive tasks like answering frequently asked questions.

-They can be embedded in a company website to provide instant responses to customers, but within limited, predefined scenarios.
+AI chatbots are often embedded in an ecommerce website to provide instant responses to customer inquiries, such as order updates, but within limited, predefined scenarios.

 Differences between an AI agent vs chatbot